 Straight to the point, I like this album and furthermore, it has grown on me immensely over the past few weeks.
 Now music, and how or why it appeals will hopefully remain one of life’s mysteries, so for whatever reasons, there’s music that appeals and conversely music that does not.
-More than likely swayed by the blurb surrounding the band’s debut album, Elehia (2009), and to a certain extent this latest release, I preconceived that the music of Obiymy Doschu would not be for me.
-How wrong I was…
+Mistakingly swayed by the blurb surrounding the band’s debut album, Elehia (2009), and to a certain extent this latest release, I preconceived that the music of Obiymy Doschu would not be for me.
+How wrong I was!

 What’s immediately evident, even from the opening string ensemble, is that the production values have stepped up a few echelons.
-A shrewd and essential move really, as Obiymy Doschu’s music was pretty much ‘full on’ on Elehia, and here on Coh, they have stepped up the ante somewhat.
+A shrewd and essential move really, as Obiymy Doschu’s music was pretty much ‘full on’ on Elehia, and here on Son (Coh), they have ramped up the ante somewhat.
 Reading through the online notes this becomes more transparent as the band have enlisted The Pineapple Thief’s Bruce Soord (mixing) and Steve Kitch (mastering).